Sample Education Undergraduate Reflective Report

 Director and Instructor at Mount Holyoke College.
 Through her continual support, honest advice, and constructive criticisms, she has been influential in shaping my current career path.
 I have several supports that enhance my professional growth.

 These supports include having a flexible work schedule, having a husband who is supportive of my educational aspirations, and having access to student loans.
 Although my current position as a Laboratory Director and Instructor is very demanding, I have much autonomy in designing my work schedule.

 This freedom allows me to manage my school demands more easily.
 For example, if I need to leave work early to complete a school assignment or attend a residency, I can do so without a problem.

 Besides having a supportive workplace, I also have a supportive husband who gives me the space to complete my studies.
 Lastly, I am fortunate to get student loans to pursue an education that will enhance my growth as a working professional.

 Currently, the most significant challenge that I face in thriving in my career is my financial situation.
 Although student loans make it possible for me to pursue my educational goals, they also strain my family financially.

 This strain has me working a second job as a research assistant within a cognitive research laboratory so that I may begin paying off the loans.

 The time that I spend working at my second position steals time away from when I could be writing and building my credentials as a scholar.

 Working this second job adds extra stress to my life, but I feel compelled to do it because I do not want to be in debt for many years to come.
-Thus, I consider my second job as a necessary task that will help me to reach an important personal goal, which is attaining my doctoral degree—a degree that I hope will help me to achieve my professional goals.
+Thus, I consider my second job as a necessary task that will help me reach an important personal goal: attaining my doctoral degree.
+This degree, I hope, will help me to achieve my professional goals.

 Baumgartner, L., & Merriam, S.B.
 (Eds.).
 (1999).
 Adult development and learning: Multicultural stories.
 Melbourne, FL: Krieger Publishing Company.